 If this crazes on your clay body then consider trying a body that has a higher percentage of silica (25% would be good).
-It is likely possible to adjust the recipe of this glaze to hang on to the fluidity while having a lower thermal expansion, but I have not done that because it fits on our bodies (Plainsman P300, M370, Polar Ice) as is.
+It is likely possible to adjust the recipe of this glaze to hang on to the fluidity while having a lower thermal expansion, but I have not done that.
+It crazes on Plainsman P300, M370 but appears to be OK on Polar Ice.

 I am comparing 6 well known cone 6 fluid melt base glazes and have found some surprising things.
 The top row are 10 gram GBMF test balls of each melted down onto a tile to demonstrate melt fluidity and bubble populations.
 Second, third, fourth rows show them on porcelain, buff, brown stonewares.
 The first column is a typical cone 6 boron-fluxed clear.
 The others add strontium, lithium and zinc or super-size the boron.
 They have more glassy smooth surfaces, less bubbles and would should give brilliant colors and reactive visual effects.
 The cost?
 They settle, crack, dust, gel, run during firing, craze or risk leaching.
 In the end I will pick one or two, fix the issues and provide instructions.

 On dark burning medium temperature stoneware bodies, clear glazes often do not look good.
 These bodies contain more raw clays that contain larger particles that generate gases on decomposition during firing.
 These often cloud up typical clear glazes with micro bubbles, marring their appearance.
 There are solutions.
 Although more fluid-melt clear glazes have risks (e.g. running, blistering) they do clear bubbles better.
 If applied thinly (so they do not run during firing) they can work very well in this circumstance.
 Of course they do darken the body color (this body, Plainsman M390, fires red without glaze).
 This outside glaze is G3806C.